ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 ### How to contribute

 Mbed OS has a team of people called maintainers who will help move contributions along, providing guidance and direction.
 This team is responsible for helping you get your changes in, as well as controlling the overall quality and consistency of the software.
-Mbed software is developed on GitHub and contributions are accepted in the form of a pull requests.
+Contributions are accepted in the form of a pull requests.
 Before any contributions are accepted to any Mbed software there must be a review by at least one other developer experienced with the functionality.
 For contributions that span multiple functionalities, multiple reviewers may be necessary.
 Once reviewed the changes will be tested as part of a larger system.
 The testing includes but is not limited to: functional correctness, static analysis, integration with other parts of the system, code style or formatting and regressions such as code size increase or performance degredation.
 If any of the testing fails, more work will be needed before the contribution is accepted.

 ### Licensing

 A license is the contract between the author permitting the use of software to others.
 It specifies what you can and cannot do when receiving the software.
-It provides protections for both the user and owner of the software.
+It provides protection for both the user and owner of the software.
 In an Mbed project, the full terms of the license can be found in a file named LICENSE.
 Additionally, all source files must contain the SPDX identifier as a comment at the beginning of the file.

 Note that one repository may contain multiple, independent codebases, each with their own license.
 If you are integrating two libraries with different licenses, it is important that each library retains its original license.
 In the case of a repository having software with multiple licenses, the contribution will be made according to the license of the file the contribution modifies.
 By creating a pull request on GitHub, you are agreeing to license your contributions under the same license as the original code.
-Is commonly called "inbound=outbound".
+Is commonly reffered to as "inbound=outbound".
 This enables contributions to happen in a quick and effortless way and encourages collaboration.

 Most Mbed OS software is licensed under a permissive license.
 The three most common permissive licenses are:
 - Apache 2.0